 The WisDOT Safety Patrol sponsored by Geico is also active between WIS 96 and County F (Scheuring Road) to help drivers in the event of a breakdown or minor crash.
 The safety patrol offers free, limited roadside assistance to drivers in need.

-Construction is scheduled to begin in spring of 2024 and is expected to continue through the 2030 construction season.
-The current project schedule fits within annual state & federal funding limits, allows 4-lanes of traffic to remain open throughout construction, and avoids the need to close consecutive interchanges at the same time.
-For more information on the project schedule, visit https://i41project.wisconsindot.gov/about
+Construction began in spring of 2024 and is expected to continue through the 2030 construction season.
+The current project schedule fits within annual state & federal funding limits, allows 4 lanes of traffic to remain open throughout construction, and avoids the need to close consecutive interchanges at the same time.
+For more information on the project schedule, visit i41project.wisconsindot.gov/construction

 Like the large-scale improvement projects in Winnebago and Brown counties, traffic staging plans will be developed and refined throughout the preliminary and final design of project sections.
 WisDOT will follow industry-accepted standards and guidelines to implement the most effective traffic management strategy.